-The "Big 7" are seven associations in Washington D.C., of which ICMA is a member, that represent their state and local government members from a broad and far-reaching perspective.
+ICMA partners with several organizations in advocating on behalf of local government.
+In particular, ICMA is a part of the "Big 7" -a collaboration of seven associations in Washington D.C., that represent their state and local government members from a broad and far-reaching perspective.
 Executive directors of these seven organizations meet regularly to discuss issues and legislation impacting state and local governments.
 Frequently the Big 7 prepare joint letters to members of Congress on pending legislation expressing a unified position on behalf of their memberships.

 The Big 7 are: